Dre Campbell Farm

 You’ll want to prune trees in early spring before the cicadas emerge.

 Focus on branches that are about half an inch in diameter.
-That’s the perfect branch size range for many cicadas to lay eggs [3].
+That’s the ideal branch-size range for many cicadas to lay eggs [3].

 Cicadas may accidentally land on standing water.
 Afterward, they cannot get out because their wings are now wet.